 A foreign key is a key used to link two tables together.
-This is sometimes called a referencing key.
+This is sometimes also called as a referencing key.

 The relationship between 2 tables matches the Primary Key in one of the tables with a Foreign Key in the second table.

-Consider the structure of the two tables as follows:
+Consider the structure of the following two tables.

 CREATE TABLE CUSTOMERS( ID INT NOT NULL, NAME VARCHAR (20) NOT NULL, AGE INT NOT NULL, ADDRESS CHAR (25) , SALARY DECIMAL (18, 2), PRIMARY KEY (ID) );

 CREATE TABLE ORDERS ( ID INT NOT NULL, DATE DATETIME, CUSTOMER_ID INT references CUSTOMERS(ID), AMOUNT double, PRIMARY KEY (ID) );

 If the ORDERS table has already been created and the foreign key has not yet been set, the use the syntax for specifying a foreign key by altering a table.